zygaPG/simple-swagger-laravel-integration/README.md

    - Build and start all Docker containers.
    - Set up the application environment.

-4. Run migrations to set up the database:
+4. Once the application's Docker containers have started, you should run your application's database migrations:
    ```bash
    ./vendor/bin/sail artisan migrate
    ```